composer/composer/doc/04-schema.md

 * **process-timeout:** Defaults to `300`.
 The duration processes like git clones can run before Composer assumes they died out.
 You may need to make this higher if you have a slow connection or huge vendors.
+* **github-protocols:** Defaults to `["git", "https", "http"]`.
+A list of protocols to use for github.com clones, in priority order.
+Use this if you are behind a proxy or have somehow bad performances with the git protocol.
 * **notify-on-install:** Defaults to `true`.
 Composer allows repositories to define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.